-- Install the VHF antenna base and appropriate VHF whip onto the 3rd mast section .
-Raise all radials and lock into place. - 7.
+- place.
+7. Connect the coax to the VHF antenna Base.
+Connect the second coax to the Yagi antenna.
+Secure both coax cables - 7.
 Connect the coax to the VHF antenna Base.
 Connect the second coax to the Yagi antenna.
 Secure both coax cables to the mast at four places with tie wraps adding a loop around the guy collar to prevent chafing the coax cables.